Overview of EnBW’s bonds

 The listing makes no claim to be complete.

-- 24 October 2018: Green senior bond of €500 million
+• 2018: Green senior bond, €500 million

-- 29 July 2019: Two green subordinated bonds, each of €500 million
+• 2019: Two green subordinated bonds, each €500 million

-- 22 June 2020: Green subordinated bond of €500 million
+• 2020: Green subordinated bond, €500 million

-- 24 August 2021: Green subordinated bond of €500 million
+• 2021: Green subordinated bond, €500 million

-- 22 November 2022: Two green senior bonds, each of €500 million
+• 2022: Two green senior bonds, each €500 million

 Green bonds are issued on financial markets exclusively to fund climate-friendly projects.
 This means that all issue proceeds go to sustainable environmental and climate protection projects.
 All EnBW green bonds have met the criteria for certification by the Climate Bonds Standard Board on behalf of the Climate Bonds Initiative.
-The August 2021 green bond issue was also assessed for taxonomy compliance for the first time as part of ISS ESG’s Second Party Opinion.
-ISS ESG confirmed that the projects financed with proceeds from the bond issue conform with the requirements of the EU taxonomy for environmentally sustainable economic activities.
+The August 2021 green bond issue was also assessed for taxonomy compliance for the first time as part of ISS Corporates Second Party Opinion.
+ISS Corporate confirmed that the projects financed with proceeds from the bond issue conform with the requirements of the EU taxonomy for environmentally sustainable economic activities.

 Allocation of EnBW’s green bond proceeds